theninthsky/client-side-rendering/README.md

 <br>
 In such case, the entire vendors chunk's cache will invalidate.

-So, in order to make this even better, we will split **each dependency** to its own hashed chunk:
+So, in order to improve it even further, we will split **each dependency** to its own hashed chunk:

 _[webpack.config.js](webpack.config.js)_